-The City of Westerville unveiled its newest public art installation on the City Hall Courtyard, 21 S. State St., on Friday, June 15.
+The City of Westerville unveiled its newest public art installation on the City Hall Courtyard in June 2018.

 Named The American Issue, the sculpture tells the story of Westerville’s role 100 years ago as the intellectual and logistical center for the passage of the 18th Amendment.
 The constitutional change prohibited the manufacture, sale or transportation of “intoxicating liquors” in the United States.
 The sculpture was privately funded and donated to the City in spring 2018.